42BV/rest-secure-spring-boot-starter/README.md

 ### Errorhandling

 - For handling AuthenticationException's during login, a DefaultLoginAuthenticationExceptionHandler bean is created.
-AuthenticationExceptions during login will all result in a http response with status 401 with json body:
+AuthenticationExceptions during login will all result in a http response with status 401 with RFC-7807 json body and custom property:

 ```
 { errorCode: 'SERVER.LOGIN_FAILED_ERROR' }